CivicTechTO/toronto-opendata-librarybranchprogramsandeventsfeed-jsonld-proxy/README.md

 pip install -r requirements.txt
 ```

-**Generate the JSON-LD**
+**Generate the JSON Lines**

-To generate the full dataset of JSON-LD event records and write them to date-specific .jsonl files:
+To generate the full dataset of event records and write them to date-specific .jsonl files:

 ```zsh
 python scripts/generate_jsonld.py